 H. Paul Moon is a filmmaker, composer and video artist.
 Through his production company Zen Violence Films, he profiles performing and visual artists who span boundaries from classical arts to new media technologies.
 He also creates experimental films in the tradition of wordless environmental cinema ranging from city symphonies to "Koyaanisqatsi."

 Prior to his recent interest in filmmaking, Moon was a playwright and a composer of incidental music for theatre.
-He lives and works in the Washington, D.C. area, where he also teaches video editing at Docs In Progress.
+He lives and works in the Washington, D.C. area, and manages online filmmaker communities via www.focuspulling.com and www.docofilm.com.
+He is the recipient of the Emergence award at Docs In Progress, where he teaches video editing as an Adobe Certified Expert (A.C.E.).